mkfizi/forstrap/README.md

 That's it!
 Your new app is now ready with authentication features

 ### Email Configuration
 In order to experience the complete Laravel Fortify and Forstrap authentication features, you must set your email configuration in **.env** file.
-You may use [mailtrap.io](https://mailtrap.io/) for development purpose and use it's SMTP integration codes in you **.env** file.
+You may use [mailtrap.io](https://mailtrap.io/) for development purpose and use it's SMTP integration codes in your **.env** file.

 ## Extended Feature